Wildlife area at Avon Heath

 Home to a number of habitats and in easy reach of the Heathland Discovery Centre.

-Surrounded by established woodland and possessing a large pond, bee hives, wood piles, feeders, bird and bat boxes, the wildlife area offers much variety to the park's residents.
-Goldfinches, woodpeckers, wagtails, robins, emperor dragonflies, bumble and honey bees are regular visitors, while other sightings have included heron, foxes, nuthatches, siskin and willow warblers etc. The viewing hide provides the perfect opportunity to keep an eye on any activity or if a warmer venue is preferred you can view images from cameras that are displayed into the Discovery Centre.
+Surrounded by established woodland and possessing a large pond, wood piles, bird and bat boxes, the wildlife area offers much variety to the park's residents.
+Goldfinches, woodpeckers, wagtails, robins, emperor dragonflies, bumble and honey bees are regular visitors, while other sightings have included heron, foxes, nuthatches, siskin and willow warblers.
+The viewing hide provides the perfect opportunity to keep an eye on any activity (with binoculars attached inside the hide) or if a warmer venue is preferred you can view images from cameras that are displayed into the Discovery Centre.